hadenlabs/cookiecutter-terraform-module/README.md

 All other trademarks referenced herein are the property of their respective owners.

-## About

-This project is maintained and funded by [Hadenlabs](https://hadenlabs.com).
-Like it?
-Please let us know at <support@hadenlabs.com>

-## Don't forget to 🌟 Star 🌟 the repo if you like this GitHub Action
+## Don't forget to 🌟 Star 🌟 the repo if you like cookiecutter-terraform-module

 [Your feedback is appreciated](https://github.com/hadenlabs/cookiecutter-terraform-module/issues)